Watchdog says Comey wasn't biased, reveals FBI agent's anti-Trump text

 Breaking News Emails

-The Justice Department's watchdog said Thursday that former FBI Director James Comey breached protocol but was not politically motivated in his handling of the Hillary Clinton email probe.
+The Justice Department's watchdog said Thursday that former FBI Director James Comey breached protocol and was "insubordinate" but was not politically motivated in his handling of the Hillary Clinton email probe.

-But the long-awaited report from DOJ's inspector general, Michael Horowitz, does contain new text messages from two FBI employees that Republicans and the White House will probably use to claim FBI bias against President Donald Trump.
+The long-awaited report from DOJ's inspector general also revealed that Comey used a personal email account to conduct unclassified FBI business, which was "inconsistent" with policy.

-"[Trump's] not ever going to become president, right?
-Right?!" an FBI lawyer, Lisa Page, wrote to FBI agent Peter Strzok.
+And it disclosed text messages from two FBI employees that Republicans and the White House are sure to seize on as evidence of FBI bias against President Donald Trump.

 "No. No he won't.
 We'll stop it," Strzok responded.